MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 The software will convert the floating point offsets to a three bit fixed point representation.

+### `--lasersNumPhiPerTurn=INT-VALUE-LIST`
+The maximum number of samples that can be acquired during a full rotation of each known laser used by the angular mode.

 ### `--planarBufferDisabled=0|1`
 Controls the deactivation of the planar mode buffer for angular mode.